beatgammit/cast/README.md

 *function cast(val, type[, radix])*

-* val- the value to cast (strings are the most useful, but numbers and arrays can also make sense)
+* val- the value to cast (strings are the most useful, but integers and arrays can also make sense)
 * type- string or function (anything else will throw an exception)
     * if a function, an `instanceof` will be done internally
-    * if a string, acceptable values are: 'array', 'boolean', 'float', 'number'
+    * if a string, acceptable values are: 'array', 'boolean', 'float', 'integer'
-* radix- only applies for numbers
+* radix- only applies for integers

-In this function, 'number' will use `parseInt` if the radix is set, or parseFloat if not.

 There are only two possible return values, `null` or something of the type specified by type.
 Since null cannot be assigned to (as undefined can), this makes complete sense.
 The first parameter is never modified, so this function truly does no evil.